Nana Ampadu: Music

 The name was in support of the call by Kwame Nkrumah for African unity.
 The group was later renamed the African Brothers International Band in 1973.

 Ampadu came to prominence in 1967 when he released his song Ebi Te Yie (or "Some Are Well Seated"), a song that was seen as potentially critical of the then-governing National Liberation Council and disappeared from the airwaves, only returning after the end of military rule.
 In 1973 he won a nationwide competition in Ghana to be crowned the Odwontofoohene, or "Singer-in-Chief".

 His musical career also involved him in electoral politics, including composing a song for Jerry Rawlings's National Democratic Congress party to use in the 1992 election campaign.
 Ampadu also released a song critical of an attempt to disqualify Rawlings from the 1992 election based on him being half-Scottish.

 Influence and achievements

 Nana Ampadu toured with the S. K. Oppong Drama Group, which performed concerts and short plays on the programmes of his band.
 This group later evolved to become the cast of Osofo Dadzie, the most popular Ghana TV drama series for many years.
 One of his songs, Obra, became the theme song for Obra, another very popular Ghanaian TV drama series.
 He also wrote the theme song for the national Operation Feed Yourself programme of the military National Redemption Council for national food sufficiency.

 Personal life

 Ampadu was born at Obo Kwahu in the Eastern Region of Ghana on 31 March 1945.
-His birth name was Patrick Kwame Ampadu and his parents were Opanying Kwame Ampadu and Mercy Afua Ntiriwaa, both of Obo Kwahu in the Eastern Region of Ghana.
+His birth name was Patrick Kwame Ampadu and his parents were Opanyin Kwame Ampadu and Mercy Afua Ntiriwaa, both of Obo Kwahu in the Eastern Region of Ghana.